jesster413/agusmakmun.github.io/_posts/2018-08-14-Recommender-Item-Based.md

 ### Final Credits

-While collaborative filtering is a good way to identify similar items, it does suffer from the cold start problem.
+While collaborative filtering is a good way to identify similar items, it does suffer from the cold start problem.  in order for items to be correlated, and therefore, recommended to users, users need to input similarly scaled data points about the item.
+In this case, a rating.
+Without explicit user data, items can be mined themselves for data.
+This is the basis for content-based filtering which I will explore in more detail in a future post.

 For a complete look at the underlying code for this post, head on over to the corresponding [GitHub repo](https://github.com/thedatasleuth/Recommender-System-Item-Based).